 Can lack of sleep affect glucose levels?

 Absolutely.
-Poor sleep disrupts the body's ability to regulate insulin, which can lead to higher blood sugar levels the next day.
+Poor sleep disrupts the body's ability to regulate insulin, which can lead to higher blood sugar levels the very next day.

 About Blogger Kampung